actuallymentor/webapp-stack/README.md

 ##Environment variables

-These are managed by DotEnv in development, do initial setup using ```shell npm setup``` and in production set the environment through the .bash files.
+These are managed by DotEnv in development, initial setup is automatically done when running npm install using ```shell npm setup``` and in production set the environment through the .bash files.

 ```shell
 export port=8080